zpz/docker/dotfiles/nvim/README.md

 cd bundle
 git clone https://github.com/VundleVim/Vundle.vim.git

+nvim +PluginInstall +qall
+nvim +UpdateRemotePlugins +qall

 ```

 3. Launch `nvim` (or your custom or linked name).
 There should be no welcome intro screen (which is turned off in our config) or any warning.

-4. Launch `nvim`, run command `:PluginInstall`, followed by `:UpdateRemotePlugins`.
-Then type `:CheckHealth`; verify things are right.
+   In 'insert` mode, type `:CheckHealth`; verify things are all right.

-5. Edit a short Python or other text file to confirm auto-completion is working.
+4. Edit a short Python or other text file to confirm auto-completion is working.
 As you type, there should be suggestion windows popping up
    from time to time; each suggestion row should contain `[...]` in the middle or at the end.

 # Set up `neovim` on Linux

-Follow a similar procedure, but use system location `/etc/xdg/nvim/` (or user location `~/.local/share/nvim/`, but no `~/.config/nvim/`).
+Follow a similar procedure, but use system location `/etc/xdg/nvim/`
+(or user location `~/.local/share/nvim/`).
+Do not create or use `~/.config/nvim/`.